SantiagoKirylukMaclean/buy-recipes-be/README.md

 4. View the response directly in your IDE

 This allows you to quickly test all API endpoints without needing to set up Postman or another external tool.

+## Monitoring and Health Checks

+The application includes Spring Boot Actuator for monitoring and health checks:

+- **Health Check**: Access `/api/v1/actuator/health` to view the application's health status
+  - Shows detailed information about various health indicators (database, disk space, etc.)
+  - Returns HTTP 200 OK when the application is healthy
+  - Returns HTTP 503 Service Unavailable when the application is unhealthy

+- **Application Info**: Access `/api/v1/actuator/info` to view application information
+  - Provides details about the application name, description, version, and development team
+  - Useful for verifying deployment information

+These endpoints are secured and only expose the necessary information for monitoring purposes.